Nauchnik/alias/README.md

 estimation - script which calculates runtime estimation for a given backdoor

-gbfs - implementation of greedy best first search (GBFS) which traverse a search space in order to find a backdoor with low runtime estimation
+localsearch - implementation of greedy best first search (GBFS) which traverse a search space in order to find a backdoor with low runtime estimation

 genipainterval - program that, given a CNF formula and a set of assumptions, processes the latter using some incremental way.
 To build it one needs the IPASIR API.